Position

 • Perform routine and non-routine maintenance, repair, and overhaul of aircraft structures.

-• Inspect aircraft structures to identify and repair damage or wear.
+• Inspect aircraft structures to identify and rectify defects or damage.

-• Read and interpret technical manuals, blueprints, and schematics.
+• Read and interpret technical manuals, blueprints, and specifications.

 • Use precision measuring and testing equipment to ensure components meet specifications.